MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 ## Physical Disk "Healthy," and Operational Status is "Removing from Pool"

-In a Windows Server 2016 Storage Spaces Direct cluster, you might see the HealthStatus for one ore more physical disks as "Healthy," while the OperationalStatus is "(Removing from Pool, OK)."
+In a Windows Server 2016 Storage Spaces Direct cluster, you might see the HealthStatus for one or more physical disks as "Healthy," while the OperationalStatus is "(Removing from Pool, OK)."

 "Removing from Pool" is an intent set when **Remove-PhysicalDisk** is called but stored in Health to maintain state and allow recovery if the remove operation fails.
 You can manually change the OperationalStatus to Healthy with one of the following methods: